 - Federal government agencies

 In Hawaii, outlook information is not available specifically for photonics engineers.
 However, they are included in a larger group of "engineers, all other."
-Little change in employment growth for workers in this group is expected through the year 2020.
+Little change in employment is expected for workers in this group through 2018.

 The table below provides information about the number of workers in this occupation in various regions.
 It also provides information about the expected growth rate and future job openings.